Threshold Tuning Frameworks

 return {"fallback_ratio": ratio, "drift_detected": drift}

-This reconciliation layer guarantees exactly-once semantics via primary key constraints and enables real-time drift detection without materializing massive DataFrames.
-Operators can set alert thresholds on fallback_ratio to trigger automated threshold recalibration or manual review.
+This layer guarantees exactly-once semantics via the primary-key constraint and enables real-time drift detection without materializing massive DataFrames.
+Note the deliberate boundary: fares persist as Decimal end to end and are only cast to float for SQLite storage; all comparison and settlement arithmetic happens in Decimal space.
+Operators set alert thresholds on fallback_ratio to trigger automated recalibration or manual review.

 The loop below shows how reconciled outcomes feed drift detection back into a guarded threshold adjustment, closing the calibration cycle:

-For dynamic environments, Dynamic Peak Pricing Threshold Adjustment Scripts provide the scaffolding for rolling window optimization.
-These scripts typically consume aggregated tap metrics, compute rolling confidence intervals, and apply threshold deltas only when statistical significance is confirmed.
+For dynamic environments, Dynamic Peak Pricing Threshold Adjustment Scripts provide the scaffolding for rolling-window optimization.
+These scripts consume aggregated tap metrics, compute rolling confidence intervals, and apply threshold deltas only when statistical significance is confirmed — the guarded F → G step in the diagram above.

-1. Error Isolation: Wrap threshold evaluation in try/except blocks that route failures to dead-letter queues rather than crashing the ingestion worker.
+1. Error isolation.
+Wrap threshold evaluation in try/except that routes failures to a dead-letter queue rather than crashing the ingestion worker; never a bare except.

-2. Memory Bounding: Use iterators, chunked SQL operations, and memory-mapped files.
-Never load unbounded telemetry into RAM.
+2. Memory bounding.
+Use generators, chunked SQL operations, and memory-mapped files.
+Never load unbounded telemetry into RAM; cap the dedup cache with a Redis LRU in distributed mode.

-3. Financial Precision: Enforce Decimal arithmetic across all fare calculations.
-Python’s decimal module provides context managers to control rounding and precision explicitly.
+3. Financial precision.
+Enforce Decimal arithmetic across all fare calculations; use the decimal module context managers to control rounding explicitly, and cast to float only at the storage boundary.

-4. Auditability: Every threshold change, fallback activation, and reconciliation batch must emit structured JSON logs with cryptographic hashes.
+4. Auditability.
+Every threshold change, fallback activation, and reconciliation batch emits structured JSON logs carrying the version_hash.
 Immutable audit trails are mandatory for regulatory compliance and revenue assurance.

 By embedding validation, fallback logic, and reconciliation directly into the ingestion stream, transit operators achieve resilient fare architectures that scale with ridership volatility while preserving revenue integrity.